2020 Summer Camps and Programs

 Our gymnastics day camps are open to all ability levels.
 We offer a safe and fun learning environment for all of our campers!
 Skills will be taught on all four events - vault, bars, beam floor - for girls as well as rings, parallel bars, high bar, pommel horse, vault and floor for boys.
 Everyone gets to jump on the trampoline!!
 There is a different theme each week with games, activities and art projects to go along with the theme.
 This is a great opportunity for beginners who are new to gymnastics and want to give it a try as well as those who have been in gymnastics and are looking to improve the skills they have and learn some new ones!

-CAMP DATES–We are offering full day, half day and Preschool camps every all summer long beginning the week of June 3rd and going through the week of July 29th.
+We are offering full day, half day and Preschool camps every all summer long beginning the week of June 1st and going through July 31st.

 Pre-Registered prices - Members - $155 and Non-Members - $165 Walk in price - $170